passport/www.passportjs.org/docs/facebook.md

 # Facebook

 [Facebook Login](https://developers.facebook.com/docs/facebook-login/) allows
-users to log in using their Facebook account.
+users to sign in using their Facebook account.
 Support for Faceboook Login is provided by the [`passport-facebook`](https://www.passportjs.org/packages/passport-facebook/) package.